ezet/evelib/README.md

 * Adheres to C# and .NET conventions.
 * Provides caching for CCP API requests.
 * Modular and open source; you can easily change the caching, serialization or any other part of the library.
+* A fairly comprehensive set of unit tests, including static xml tests for calls requiring authentication.

 ## CCP API
 The library exposes all CCPs Eve API functions through an easy to use API, using C# programming and naming conventions.
 It uses a structure similar to how the API URIs are structured.
 See [APIv2] (http://wiki.eve-id.net/APIv2_Page_Index) for a reference.
 The basic structure is as follows: